 This meditation should awaken in us the urgency to share Christ’s love with others.
 As Christians, we don’t believe in reincarnation; no one gets a “do-over,” a second chance to help people in some second, third or fourth life.
 No, the time is now.
 This generation of Christians is responsible for helping this generation of souls.
-Today, people suffer from all kinds of poverty: material poverty and slavery, social poverty, psychological poverty and, most of all, poverty of relationships, the poverty of being unknown, unloved and forgotten.
-There is a particular urgency to serve those in need spiritually — to reach souls who do not know Christ and have not surrendered their lives to him, souls who may be forever separated from God unless Christians go out to them and share the Gospel.
+Today, people suffer from all kinds of poverty: material poverty and slavery, social poverty, psychological poverty, poverty of relationships and the poverty of being unknown, unloved and forgotten.
+Most of all, there is a particular urgency to serve those in need spiritually — to reach souls who do not know Christ and have not surrendered their lives to him, souls who may be forever separated from God unless Christians go out to them and share the Gospel.

 You might be thinking, “I can see that this battle is real.
 But what does it have to do with me?
 What good could I do?”
 The truth is this: Jesus invites you to participate in his mission to save the world.
 He has people whom he specifically desires for you to encounter, accompany and love.
 He does not expect you to be perfectly ready, but he does invite you to give him your small and humble “yes” to his mission.

 It can be tempting to sit on the sidelines, to believe that “somebody else will do it” and respond to the call in our place.
 But to abstain from the battle is not a neutral decision.
 It actually falls into the strategy of the devil’s army.
 He celebrates when Christians choose not to give their lives to extending Christ’s kingdom on earth — because that means there is less resistance in the world to his evil ways and fewer heralds of the Gospel, which means more souls may never come to know Christ’s love and his eternal salvation.